 A prototype for the next-generation Mitsubishi Outlander has been spotted ahead of the vehicle's world debut on February 16.

-The current generation was first shown all the way back in 2012, but despite its age sales have never been better.
-The Outlander racked up almost 42,000 sales in the United States in 2018, which was the best annual result yet for the mid-size crossover SUV despite all the Covid-19 coronavirus restrictions.
+The current generation was first shown all the way back in 2012, but despite its age sales have remained strong.
+The Outlander racked up more than 29,000 sales in the United States in 2020, which was still the fourth best annual result for the mid-size crossover SUV despite all the Covid-19 coronavirus restrictions.
 This redesigned model should add to that momentum.
 It's confirmed to start sales later this year as a 2022 model.

 Should the Engelberg Tourer concept also preview the powertrain of the redesigned Outlander, it will be good news for fans of zero-emission driving.
 The plug-in hybrid powertrain of the concept provides 43 miles of electric cruising, compared to the 22 miles of the current Outlander plug-in hybrid.

 Mitsubishi Engelberg Tourer concept - 2019 Geneva Motor Show

 The concept's powertrain should also be more powerful as it featured a 2.4-liter engine for its internal-combustion component versus the current 197-horsepower Outlander plug-in hybrid's 2.0-liter.
 In both instances, there is also an electric motor at each axle.
 A non-hybrid option should also be offered in the redesigned Outlander in most markets.

 There isn't much excitement in Mitsubishi showrooms these days, and the situation isn't likely to change in the years to come.
 As part of a restructuring at the Renault Nissan Mitsubishi Alliance, Nissan will be the main brand promoted in North America, with Mitsubishi relegated to Southeast Asia and the Pacific region.
 It doesn't mean Mitsubishi won't stick around, though the limited lineup here is likely to stay.